-

 the increase of air traffic.

-On September 24, Marine Aircraft Group...13 elements arrived in
+On September 24, Marine Aircraft Group-13 elements arrived in

-Vietnam., and in Octo'6er 1966 opened a new airfield a:t Chu Lai, w:i th
+Vietnam, and in October 1966 opened a new airfield at Chu Lai, with

-a 1 O., 000 foot runway.
+a 10,000 foot runway.

-November 1., saw the first A6A "Intruder"> newest fixed wing
+November 1, saw the first A6A "Intruder", newest fixed wing

-at Da Nclilg.
+at Da Nang.

 By the end of 1966:

-A:ircraft Wing flew a total of more than 61,000 sorties.
+Aircraft Wing flew a total of more than 61,000 sorties.

-1st Marine Aircraft Wing helicopters lifted over 500., 000
+1st Marine Aircraft Wing helicopters lifted over 500,000

-pa ssengers and 32,000 tons of cargo, flying more than 400,000 sorties.
+passengers and 32,000 tons of cargo, flying more than 400,000 sorties.

-Transp:>rt aircraft ferried mor e thclU 245,000 passengers
+Transport aircraft ferried more than 245,000 passengers

 and more than 39,000 tons of cargo.

-1,000 sorties for the Task Force and over 18., 000 for the Air Force.
+1,000 sorties for the Task Force and over 18,000 for the Air Force.

-In January 1967., the 1st Marine Aircraft Wing added t he · free
+In January 1967, the 1st Marine Aircraft Wing added the free

--world's largest and fastest production helicopter, the CH53A, to
+world's largest and fastest production helicopter, the CH53A, to

 it's inventory.

-Chu Lai, Ky Ha , Marble Mountain, .
-Phu Bai and Dong Ha , with Wing
+Chu Lai, Ky Ha, Marble Mountain, Phu Bai and Dong Ha, with Wing

 -usmc-